mcohen01/node-quickbooks/README.md

 * `sendTo` - (Optional) optional email address to send the PDF to.
 If not provided, address supplied in Invoice.BillEmail.EmailAddress will be used
 * `callback` - Callback function which is called with any error and the Invoice PDF

+#### sendCreditMemoPdf(id, sendTo, callback)

+Emails the Credit Memo PDF from QuickBooks to the address supplied in CreditMemo.BillEmail.EmailAddress or the specified 'sendTo' address

+__Arguments__

+* `Id` - The Id of persistent Credit Memo
+* `sendTo` - (Optional) optional email address to send the PDF to.
+If not provided, address supplied in Credit Memo.BillEmail.EmailAddress will be used
+* `callback` - Callback function which is called with any error and the Credit Memo PDF

 #### sendEstimatePdf(id, sendTo, callback)